EARLYJAS

 Blues Hall of Fame as one of the "Classics of Blues Literature."

-Charters also dabbled in performing the music itself, studying jazz clarinet
+Charters also dabbled in performing the music itself, studying jazz clarinet under

-these fifty-odd years until Scheelar’s rediscovery of them.
+years until Scheelar’s rediscovery of them.

-All of the identified tunes on this CD were recorded by one or other of the
+All of the identified tunes on this CD were recorded by one or other of the Clarence

-Williams recorded oeuvre in my collection, I can’t determine this.
-Several people
+oeuvre in my collection, I can’t determine this.
+Several people have opined that the

-have opined that the mystery tune sounds of more recent vintage than the others.
+mystery tune sounds of more recent vintage than the others.
+(Whatever its

-these are not tunes one hears at the average jazz gig.
+are not tunes one hears at the average jazz gig.

 As the CD’s title (as well as the name of the group, which echoes the “Clarence